 Brain-based Research: Teaching methods established before the turn of the 20th century, when the majority of the population was headed to factory jobs, are stunningly outdated in the information age.
 Rather, what are required today are problem-solving skills, knowing how to master a body of knowledge and critical-thinking skills, learning how to acquire and process new information rapidly.
 The goal for education, today, states Bransford, et al. (2001), is better conceived as helping students develop intellectual tools and learning strategies needed to acquire knowledge that allows people to think productively.

 The growing body of brain-based research (Alkon, Gage, Gazzangia, Greenough, Kosslyn, LeDoux, Crick, Rose, Damasio, Calvin, Herbert, Pert, Sacks, Edelman) claims that parts of today’s educational methods are negatively impacting children.
 Returning to the basics or teaching to the test forces students into the lowest form of human learning with the largest built-in disincentive (rote memorization) and deprives students of the real mental challenges and demands for authentic mental growth for which their survival-based brains were built.
-It is this challenge that drives the interdisciplinary, brain-based research focus of the TEACH curriculum.
+It is this challenge that drives the interdisciplinary, brain-based research focus of the TEACH QUEST (TQ) Global curriculum.

-Framed on the brain-based research, TEACH connects candidates to what Katz and Rubin (1999) coined as Neurobics, the new science of brain exercise.
+Framed on the brain-based research, TQ connects candidates to what Katz and Rubin (1999) coined as Neurobics, the new science of brain exercise.
 The authors present a deliberate allusion to physical exercise.
 Neurobics, however, refers to exercising different brain areas rather than different muscle groups.
 Generally, schools tend to favor left-brain modes of thinking while downplaying the right-brain ones.
-TEACH proposes to shift the learning paradigm, guiding candidates through techniques using both sides of the brain, a more “whole-brained” orientation.
+TQ proposes to shift the learning paradigm, guiding candidates through techniques using both sides of the brain, a more “whole-brained” orientation.

 While the modules may serve different purposes, form formative and/or summative in nature, electronic/or print, the framework proposes modules that are more than merely collected/delivered information.
-Rather, the TEACH curriculum investigates what Johnson (1998) calls an electrical and chemical machine, millions of little computers all working together to increase the candidate’s teaching capacity.
+Rather, the TQ curriculum investigates what Johnson (1998) calls an electrical and chemical machine, millions of little computers all working together to increase the candidate’s teaching capacity.
 Building on a diagnostic format to assist participants in mapping their teaching effectiveness progress, and weaving best practices and brain-based techniques, candidates will display, perform, demonstrate their teaching capacity earlier in ways that traditional training does not.

 BTLPT: An acronym for the new Bilingual Target Language Proficiency Test required for candidates who plan to teach in a bilingual setting.
 Bilingual education candidates are required to challenge the EC-6 BIED Generalist content area examinations, as well.